120 Ways To Make Money

 If you’re organized and good with numbers, you could consider taking up bookkeeping.
 It’s a service all businesses need when it comes to filing for taxes, and many small businesses or ‘solopreneurs’ need to outsource the service.
 The most successful freelance bookkeepers are those that have a history in the industry before freelancing as they already have a client base built up, but if you have a professional network from a different career you could leverage it to start budgeting.

 The value of photos is at an all-time high in today’s society.
 Whether it’s an engagement, pregnancy or marriage, many people are demanding professional photography to mark the occasion.
 If you have the equipment and skills to provide this service, you could pitch yourself as a freelance photographer.
 When you’re starting out clients may expect you to offer your work for free, especially if you know them personally, so be prepared to stand your ground.
-You can also make a side income from selling stock photography on websites like Shutterstock and iStock.
+You can also make a side income from selling stock photography on websites like Shutterstock.

 27. Web Developer